 Do you have an Aldi store in your area?
 If so, you may be surprised to find that they carry a variety of wonderfully delicious, high quality European chocolate!
 Growing up in Norway, I was spoiled on great chocolate, and for me, the regular ol’ Hershey’s bar will never measure up.
 It doesn’t melt well, and I find the flavor to be harsh.

 And before I go on: No, I do not work for Aldi’s and I do not get paid for advertisement.
 I simply want to share my find with others.

 Aldi is a discount supermarket based in Germany and their stores have a bit of that European feel to them.
 When an Aldi store opened up close to where we live, I was excited because many of their groceries are sold at lower prices, and for the most part we’ve been happy with the quality of their products.
 I recently wrote a post on what I like to buy at Aldi, 20 Favorite Aldi Products List, and of course chocolate did make the list!
-When I first discovered Aldi, I didn’t even realize their chocolates were anything special until I took a closer look and discovered that they are made in Europe, which instantly intrigued me.
+When I first discovered Aldi, I didn’t even realize their chocolates were anything special until I took a closer look and noticed that they are made in Europe, which instantly intrigued me.
 I decided to purchase a bar to try, and found the quality to be excellent!
 I really couldn’t believe it; outstanding quality chocolate at lower prices than other comparable brands.
 It is still more expensive than a regular Hershey’s bar, but flavor-wise there is no comparison.
 The chocolates from Aldi are smooth, creamy, rich, flavorful, and melt at low temperatures, giving you the feel of eating a high quality product.
 Some of their chocolates are produced in Germany, and some in Austria or even Belgium.
 European chocolate is known to be of high quality, and these bars are no exception.
 It’s the real deal!
 And found right at Aldi!
 Wow!
 I can’t get over that fact!